symfony/symfony-docs/components/options_resolver.rst

     }

-Now the :class:`Symfony\\Component\\OptionsResolver\\OptionsResolver` instance will be created once per class and reused from that on.
+Now the :class:`Symfony\\Component\\OptionsResolver\\OptionsResolver` instance will be created once per class and reused from that point onwards.
 Be aware that this may lead to memory leaks in long-running applications, if the default options contain references to objects or object graphs.
 If that's the case for you, implement a method ``clearOptionsConfig()`` and call it periodically::